ty7swkr/cppurcu/README.md

 1. Check cached version against source version (skipped if guard<T>.ref_count > 0 for snapshot isolation)
 2. If unchanged: return cached pointer (fast path)
 3. If changed: update cache and pointer (slow path)
-<br>If retirement_thread enabled: push old value to retirement queue
+<br>If reclaimer_thread enabled: push old value to reclaimer queue

 ### Retirement Thread (Optional)

-When enabled, retirement_thread handles object destruction in the background:
+When enabled, reclaimer_thread handles object destruction in the background:
 1. storage::load() pushes old values to a double-buffered queue when version changes
 2. Background thread periodically swaps and clears the queue
 3. Objects are destroyed without blocking readers